 Innovation isn’t an end game – it’s a mechanism used to achieve organisational objectives.
 Many innovation programs fail because organisations choose to “be innovative” as an objective, rather than choosing to meet organisational objectives, goals and targets using innovative methodologies.

 If your organisation is consistently finding new, creative ways to deliver customer value on dimensions which really matter to customers and their evolving needs, and you are capturing value using innovative business models and structures which super-seed the outdated models used by your competitors, you’ll enjoy sustainable competitive advantage.
 Innovation isn’t the end game; it’s the method you use to achieve the goal in a competitively advantageous way!

-If you’re serious about developing an innovation culture, you’ll already know that it’s not something which can be done with a bolt-on process and a few training sessions.
+If you’re serious about developing innovation capability which delivers an innovation culture, you’ll already know that it’s not something which can be done with a bolt-on process and a few training sessions.
 It’s also not something you can achieve by just trying to copy some of the cultural artefacts which exist at Google or Apple.
 Sorry, the trip to Silicon Valley to ‘observe’ great innovation cultures might be fun; but it won’t create an innovation culture for your organisation!

 Remember, innovation isn’t the end game.
 It’s something which you need to enable, which is done by developing a cultural shift – and cultural shifts don’t happen by implanting a few artefacts!

 You bet it can!
 Innovation isn’t a mystical art form; it’s all about having the right strategies, structures and organisational capabilities in place.
 The innovation culture you seek can be developed by removing the right blockers, unlocking the right enablers, and having the right strategies and structures in place.
 In fact, your innovation culture will be an output of having all those things in place.